-The selection of Gov. Palin proves the Republicans remain obsessed with Hillary Clinton's candidacy, even though it's over.
-Do they believe placing a female governor on the ticket with McCain may entice Hillary supporters?
-How would a Hillary supporter not notice the litany of concerns about Gov. Palin's far-right positions, which include all the GOP fundamentals from the Bush years you'd think they'd be screaming to get away from by now, like an eagerness to drill in Arctic National Wildlife Refuge, the aforementioned gun concern and a clear-conscience ability to allow the hunting of polar bears and wolves from helicopters.
+The selection of Gov. Palin also demonstrates Republicans remain obsessed with Hillary Clinton's candidacy, even though it's over.
+Do they believe placing a female governor on the ticket with McCain will entice Hillary supporters?
+How would a Hillary supporter not notice the litany of concerns about Gov. Palin's far-right positions, which include many positions even to the right of the fundamentals of the Bush years, like an eagerness to drill in Arctic National Wildlife Refuge, the aforementioned gun concern, a dismissive attitude toward torture, reactionary foreign policy, and a clear-conscience willingness to enable hunting polar bears and wolves from helicopters.

 A man on Sean Hannity's website, of all places, wrote: